jkiefn1/Text-Similarity/README.md

 * Werkzeug 1.0.1

 ## Setup
-To run this project, install it locally by cloning the necessary scripts and folder structure, then run the python script:
+To run this project, download the folder structure and run via your preferred Python environment.
+The below steps may assist you:

 ```
 https://github.com/jkiefn1/Text-Similarity.git